Step-by-Step Unmasking for Parameter-Efficient Fine-tuning of Large Language Models: Methodology

-Finally, the parameters are updated with back-propagation using the updated gradients $\tilde{\nabla}_{\theta_{(t)}}$.
-Algorithm 1 formalizes the \sparseft incremental parameter updation algorithm.

-With the incremental parameter selection and update, the total number of parameter updates can be calculated as For uniform unmasking scheduler, For static-masking-based PEFT techniques, the total number of parameter updates is Hence, $\mathcal{U}_{dynamic} = \frac{\mathcal{U}_{static}}{2} \text{(when $T >> 1$)}$.
-Therefore, the incremental selection can reduce the effective number of gradient updates by a factor of $2$.
+Finally, the parameters are updated using the filtered gradients $\tilde{\nabla}_{\theta_{(t)}}$.
+Algorithm~\ref{alg:cap} formalizes the \sparseft incremental parameter update procedure.
+With the incremental parameter selection and updates, the total number of parameter updates can be calculated as For the uniform unmasking scheduler, For static-masking-based PEFT techniques, the total number of parameter updates is Hence, Therefore, incremental selection with a uniform schedule can reduce the effective number of gradient updates by a factor of 2.

-\subsection{Efficient Processing of Sparse Masks}
+\subsection{Efficient processing of sparse masks}

 Storing and loading the sparse masks requires efficient handling of the masked scalar parameters.
 For storing the sparse weights, we store only the weights of the unmasked scalar parameters and their corresponding pointers.
-Since the maximum dimension of any tensor does not typically exceed $2$, we need to store at most two indices for any given scalar parameter.
-These indices can be stored using a 32-bit unsigned integer.
-Each updated model parameter can be stored using 64-bit double floating point numbers.
-Therefore, we can reduce the space complexity of the masks to $\mathcal{O}(2\times32\times B+64\times B) = \mathcal{O}(B)$.
-While loading, we can use these pointers (stored in the form of tensors) to index into the tensor parameters and replace the pretrained ones with the stored ones which were learn during selective fine-tuning.
+Since the maximum dimension of any tensor does not typically exceed 2, we need to store at most two indices for any given scalar parameter, which can be stored using a 32-bit unsigned integer.
+Each updated model parameter, on the other hand, can be stored using 64-bit double floating point numbers.
+Therefore, we can reduce the space complexity required to just $\mathcal{O}(2\times32\times B+64\times B) = \mathcal{O}(B)$.
+While loading, we can use these pointers (stored in the form of tensors) to index into the tensor parameters and replace the pre-trained parameters with the stored ones that were learned during selective fine-tuning.
 Figure~\ref{fig:main_fig} summarizes the process of handling sparse masks.